amancantgit/Issue-Tracker/README.md

 ## Features :
--User can create a Project.
+- User can create a Project.

--User can create an issue.
+- User can create an issue.

--User can filter the issues by different parameters.
+- User can filter the issues by different parameters.

--User can track the issue by name or description.
+- User can track the issue by name or description.

--Used Bootstrap for neat UI.
+- Used Bootstrap for neat UI.